tpoisot/ms_abc_networks/ms/ms.md

 with regard to their structure, and their structure is equally non-random with regards to macro-evolutionary processes [@stouffer_ecs].
 Second, the structure of ecological networks is dynamic over evolutionary timescales [@roopnarine_eps].
-This {>>which this; both points or the latter?<<} is strongly suggestive of perpetual and ongoing action of macro-evolutionary processes.
+Both these points are strongly suggestive of perpetual and ongoing action of macro-evolutionary processes.
 It stands to reason then that models of macro-evolution with explicit consideration of species interactions will therefore provide an appropriate theoretical framework to understand how networks evolve.
 Notably, such a framework enables the estimation of how much of extant network structure originated through macro-evolution, as opposed to reflecting extant opportunities and constraints {>>ref<<}.

-If one assumes that an incipient species inherits its ancestor's interactions upon speciation {>>ref<<}, even a simple model with relatively few parameters can describe the possible evolutionary rules that shape a community's interaction network.
+If one assumes that the conservatism of interactions across phylogenies can be explained by the fact that an incipient species inherits its ancestor's interactions upon speciation {>>ref<<}, even a simple model with relatively few parameters can describe the possible evolutionary rules that shape a community's interaction network.
 Ideally, the parameters of any model such as this---no matter how simple or complex---ought to be